DevNBI/NexusByte-AppStore/README.md

 ---

+### How It Works
+The APK itself is built using Niotron.
+This repository is used for the front-end (pages, icons, listings, etc).
+Google Drive is used for actually storing the APK's (we will be swapping to an alternative storage host in the future).

+---

 ### Contribution
 If you'd like to contribute, feel free to open a pull request!
 Or if you have any suggestions for applications and games to add, open an issue and suggest them.